 \section{Implementation Details}

 In this paper, we leverage the HuggingFace package\footnote{\url{https://huggingface.co}} and its model checkpoints.
 To implement \modelname{}, we simply wrap the \texttt{self.forward} function of language model transformer's \texttt{lm\_head}, and inject the computation formula of \modelname{}.
-In specific, as can be seen from Appendix~\ref{appsec:proof_linearity}, the token logits are replaced w ith $\mathbf{c}^\top (I+\epsilon W) \mathbf{e}_o$, we change the computation order and first compute $\mathbf{c}' = \mathbf{c} +\epsilon W\mathbf{c})$, then compute $\mathbf{c}'^\top \mathbf{e}_o$.
-We find that this increases computational efficiency in practice, and avoids the problem caused by many Transformers sharing input and output word embedding parameters in storage.
-Another trick we applied in experiments is that, as there is a systematical distribution shift between pre-training corpus and domain-specific dataset (such as detoxification dataset and reviews), we add one ``dummy'' switch $W_\text{dummy}$ to fill this overall distribution gap.
-Therefore, for positive label training, we use model $M(\epsilon_0 (W+W_\text{dummy}))$, and for negative label training, we use model $M(\epsilon_0 (-W+W_\text{dummy}))$.
+In specific, the token logits are replaced w ith $\mathbf{c}^\top (I+\epsilon W) \mathbf{e}_o$, we change the computation order and first compute $\mathbf{c}' = \mathbf{c} +\epsilon W\mathbf{c})$, then compute $\mathbf{c}'^\top \mathbf{e}_o$.
+We find that this increases computational efficiency in practice and avoids the problem caused by many Transformers sharing input and output word embedding parameters in storage.
+Another trick we applied in experiments is that, as there is a systematical distribution shift between pre-training corpus and domain-specific dataset (such as detoxification dataset and reviews), we add one ``dummy'' steer $W_\text{dummy}$ to fill this overall distribution gap.
+Therefore, for positive label training, we use model $P_{\epsilon_0 (W+W_\text{dummy})}$, and for negative label training, we use model $P_{\epsilon_0 (-W+W_\text{dummy})}$.
 This is where the 3M parameters come from in Table~\ref{tab:efficiency}.

-For optimization, we use Adam optimizer~\cite{kingma2014adam} with 1e-2 learning rate, and train for 1k steps.
-The switch matrix $W$ is initialized with Gaussian distribution of 0 mean and 1e-3 variance.
-Across all experiments, we run three initial seeds of 0, 1 and 2 for training.
+For optimization, we use Adam optimizer~\cite{kingma2014adam} with a 1e-2 learning rate and train for 1k steps.
+The steer matrix $W$ is initialized with a Gaussian distribution of 0 mean and 1e-3 variance.
+Across all experiments, we run three initial seeds of 0, 1, and 2 for training.
 When required to generate 25 sentences on each prompt, we use random seeds 0, 1, 2, ..., 24.
 Our hardware is one single Tesla V-100 GPU with 16GB CUDA memory.